motor driven sirens and alarms robot

 for Ballet Mecanique , George

 <Balsi>: Large motor driven siren robot with volume control and extensions

-For <Balsi> we decided to give a throw at using a regular AC 3-phase induction motor.
+For <Balsi> we first decided to give a throw at using a regular AC 3-phase induction motor.
 Next to the fact that such motors are readily available at low prices, we took profit of the availability of 16-bit Microchip controllers specifically designed for applications in 3-phase motor controllers, type nr.
 24EP128MC202 being our favorite for the time being.

 The circuit as we designed it looks like: The PWM base frequency was taken as 20 to 25 kHz and is used to generate 3 sine waves with the required phase shift of 120 degrees.Control range for the speed of rotation is 150 to 3000 rpm.
 The filtering components on the MIDI input appeared to be essential, as the amount of glitches produced by the fast switching MOSFETS at high frequencies and voltage are considerable and caused erroneous and missing data.
 This is what the signals look like, as measured op the testpoints tp1, tp2 and tp3: This was the setup for the test:

 FUNCTION PID (BYVAL sollvalue AS SINGLE, BYVAL seinvalue AS SINGLE, BYVAL OPT kp AS SINGLE, BYVAL OPT ki AS SINGLE, BYVAL OPT kd AS SINGLE) EXPORT AS SINGLE

 ' The machine constants have to be passed on the first call only.
 Seinvalue is the measured reality value, generaly derived from a sample.
 Sollvalue is the goal we want to achieve.
 The function returns the correction factor for regulation and should be used in a regulation loop.
 All parameters and in- and output values are normalized.

 STATIC propconstant, integrationconstant, differenciationconstant AS SINGLE